 In honor of Braille Literacy Month, let’s look at the importance of Braille in our world today.

 What I Knew Before

 Growing up, I was intrigued by the raised dots I’d see on elevators and signs.
 That was my first exposure to Braille.
-For many years, I assumed that most sighted people were like me—they new what Braille is and what it’s sued for, and that’s about it.
+For many years, I assumed that most sighted people were like me—they knew what Braille is and what it’s used for, and that’s about it.
 I also assumed that everyone with a visual impairment knew how to read Braille.
-I’ve come to understand these as misconceptions—and Industries for the Blind and Visually Impaired (ibvi) has taught me a lot about common misconceptions surrounding those with visual impairments.
+I’ve come to understand these as misconceptions—and Industries for the Blind and Visually Impaired (IBVI) has taught me a lot about common misconceptions surrounding those with visual impairments.
 With January being Braille Literacy Month, I wanted to find out more about Braille and learn about its place in the fast-moving world of technology.

 What I Learned

 By definition, literacy is the ability to read and write, but there’s obviously more to it.
 For some, reading may not be with their eyes and writing may not use an alphabet most are familiar with.
 Patricia Stock, Professor Emerita at Michigan State University, put it like this: “Literacy is the ability to use available symbol systems that are fundamental to learning and teaching—for the purposes of comprehending and composing—for the purposes of making and communicating meaning and knowledge.”

 If you don’t know a lot about Braille, it might seem somewhat useless, given the vast amount of technology that can read and write for you.
 Because, after all, using that technology would make you “technically” literate, right?
 Not exactly.
 Yes, advances in technology have offered the blind and visually impaired several ways to communicate, but at the end of the day, it can’t replace the ability to read and write.
 Think about it this way: Do sighted people still need to be able to read and write to live successfully, even with all the fancy new technology?